Confederation Cup draw: Orlando Pirates get Raja Casablanca, Enyimba face Pyramids | Goal.com

 Other quarter-final games include Tunisia's CS Sfaxien battling against Algerian club JS Kabylie while Cameroon's Coton Sport have a date with Senegal's Jaraaf.

-Meanwhile, the semi-final schedule could see Enyimba face Orlando Pirates again in the Confederation Cup if both teams advance from the last-eight stage.
+Meanwhile, the semi-final schedule could see Enyimba face Orlando Pirates again in the Confederation Cup this campaign if both teams advance from the last-eight stage.